 "Thanks to Dave's teaching background and frame building experience, his course creates the perfect opportunity for you to build your own frame to whatever geometry you wish, regardless of your hand tool experience you will end up with a perfectly good frame.
 If you don't know what frame geometry you want Dave will sort it out for you.

 With Dave's help and guidance I can't imagine how anyone could fail to make a really nice frame for themselves.

 The hardest part is deciding on the colour scheme!!"

 Can I build any kind of frame?

 No!
 You only have 5 days, and unless you have lots of experience of framebuilding the time available is only sufficient for most people to build either a conventional lugged road frame and forks, or a fillet brazed frame only, either ATB or road.

 You can only build a steel frame.
 You cannot build an aluminium, titanium, all or part carbon frame.
 You can use Reynolds 525, 631 or 853 for your frame, but you cannot use 953.
 You can make a frame with S&S couplings, but you cannot fit the couplings yourself, Dave must fit these to your tubes before the course.
-If you have the necessary experience you may be able to fit an eccentric bottom bracket, build a tricycle frame, or TIG weld, but you cannot build a tandem, recumbent, BMX, 24" (or smaller) wheel, folding or suspension frame.
+If you have the necessary experience you may be able to fit an eccentric bottom bracket or build a tricycle frame, but you cannot build a tandem, recumbent, BMX, 24" (or smaller) wheel, folding or suspension frame.

 Stainless steel parts are becoming popular but are difficult to join for a beginner.
 Steer clear!
 For a first frame keep it simple and do a good job.
 If you are a beginner and particularly want stainless droupouts a solution would be for Dave to fit them for you.